conormcneil/ng-ui-router-auth/readme.md

 $ echo SECRET="your_secret_here" >> .env
 ```

-and replace 'your_secret_here' with your own private secret.
+and replace "your_secret_here" with your own private secret.

 To start a server, run